The Woman in White (musical): Plot

 While still in Anne's white clothing, Laura pretends to be Anne and attempts to haunt Glyde if he does not tell the truth about the secret.
 "I had to drown your bastard child!" he exclaims.
 Laura reads between the lines and figures out the secret: Glyde had raped Anne, and drowned their child at Blackwater Lake.
 He tries to kill Laura to silence her but is run over by a train.
 The signalman's prediction comes true, but it is Glyde, not Walter, who lies dead on the tracks.
-Walter and Laura are happily married, Walter inherits Limmeridge House, and Marian is left heartbroken.
+Walter and Laura are happily married, Walter inherits Limmeridge House, and Marian is left heartbroken ("Finale").

 Casting

 The principal original casts of the major productions of The Woman in White.

 Marian Halcombe was performed by standby Lisa Brescia on Broadway during Maria Friedman's absence.